 A fully specified connect descriptor or a name to be resolved by an Oracle Net Services naming method (for example, TNS).
-The value you specify is also used as the initial value of the DGConnectIdentifier configurable database property.
+The value you specify is also used as the initial value of the DGConnectIdentifier database property.
+If you do not specify this option, the broker will search the primary database LOG_ARCHIVE_DEST_n parameters for a corresponding entry to the standby database and use its SERVICE value for the connect-identifier.

 - A broker configuration is a named collection of one or more databases that you want to manage as a group.
 You must specify a value for each of the command parameters.
 There are no default values. - You must connect to the primary database to issue this command. - The broker uses the specified connect-identifier to communicate with the specified database from other databases.
-Therefore, you must ensure that the connect-identifier can be used to address the specified database from all other databases in your configuration.
-For example, if you use thsnames.ora files to resolve the connect-identifier, you must ensure it will be resolved to the same connect descriptor in all tnsnames.ora files and the resulting connect descriptor can be used to reach the primary database specified in this CREATE CONFIGURATION command. - To add standby databases after you create the broker configuration, use the ADD DATABASE command.
+Therefore, you must ensure that the connect-identifier can be used to address the specified database from all databases in your configuration.
+For example, if TNS is used as the naming method, you must ensure that the tnsnames.ora file on every database and instance that is part of the configuration contains an entry for the connect-identifier.
+The connect identifier must resolve to the same connect descriptor.
+If the database that is being added is an Oracle RAC database, the connect-identifier provided here must reach all instances of the Oracle RAC, preferably with FAILOVER attributes set.

+To add standby databases after you create the broker configuration, use the ADD DATABASE command.

-The following example creates a new broker configuration named DRSolution with a primary database named North\Sales.
+The following example creates a new broker configuration named DRSolution with a primary database named North_Sales.

+'''

 DGMGRL> CREATE CONFIGURATION 'DRSolution' AS

-- > PRIMARY DATABASE IS 'North\Sales' - > CONNECT IDENTIFIER IS North\Sales.foo.com;
+PRIMARY DATABASE IS 'North_Sales'

+CONNECT IDENTIFIER IS North_Sales.example.com;

-Configuration "DRSolution" created with primary database "North\Sales"
+Configuration "DRSolution" created with primary database "North_Sales"

+'''